OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 1. Click the **Watch for notifications** button.

-1. Send an email to your administrator account, or send an email from the administrator account.
+1. Send an email to your administrator account.
 The **Notification** page displays information about the message.

 1. Click the **Delete subscription and sign out** button.